i2group/analyze/documentation/developer_essentials_troubleshooting.md

 If the application server starts in an unusually short time, it is likely that an i2 Analyze application is not deployed correctly.

 1. In Eclipse, inside the **Servers** tab, double-click the **i2analyze** server.
 A new **i2analyze** tab opens in the top part of the Eclipse application window.
-2. In the new tab, ensure that the <span class="ph uicontrol">Run applications directly from the workspace</span> check box is cleared, and then press Ctrl+S to save the settings.
+2. In the new tab, ensure that the Run applications directly from the workspace check box is cleared, and then press Ctrl+S to save the settings.

-<span class="importanttitle">Important:</span> This setting can cause various other problems.
+Important: This setting can cause various other problems.
 For i2 Analyze to behave correctly in the Eclipse IDE, you must keep these check boxes clear.

 Navigation to http://localhost/apollo reports HTTP error 404
 ------------------------------------------------------------